Tax Applicability for Artists and Social Media Influencers in UAE

 • Motor vehicles that are rented, purchased, or leased for personal use.

 If an artist or influencer receives goods in exchange for their services, the goods are treated as consideration for the services.
+Influencers need to issue VAT-compliant invoices for their services when registered for VAT.
+Influencers providing paid promotional services must issue VAT-compliant invoices and accurately calculate VAT on their services.
 In such cases,

 • If the consideration is entirely or partly non-monetary, the value of supply is the monetary part plus the market value of the non-monetary part, less the VAT amount.